-Over the fourth of July weekend my wife and I the opportunity of making a distressed kitchen cart.
+Over this past fourth of July weekend my wife and I the opportunity of making a distressed kitchen cart.
 We found this cheap black kitchen cart at Gordmans, with a 20% off coupon, and decided to embark on our first distressing adventure.
 Here are the supplies we used, steps we took, and a few pictures along the way.

 - Small paint roller